brea2a/jb/README.md

     ]

-Create objects within objects; this works because if the first character of value is an open brace we attempt to decode the remainder as JSON.
+Create objects within objects; this works because if the first character of value is an open brace or a bracket we attempt to decode the remainder as JSON.
 Beware spaces in strings ...

     $ jo -p name=JP object=$(jo fruit=Orange hungry@0 point=$(jo x=10 y=20 list=$(jo -a 1 2 3 4 5)) number=17) sunday@0
     {